What is the random Function in Python?

 Random color chosen: green

-In this example, the random.choice()
+In this example, the random.choice() function selects a random

 color from the list of colors.